 Agency adoption refers to the process of adoption, where the adoptive parents seek the assistance of a licensed adoption agency to locate a child for adoption.
 Agency adoptions may occur through the local public agencies such as social service organizations, child welfare or foster care or through private licensed adoption agencies.
 There is usually a fee charged to the adoptive parents.

 Children in Agency Adoption

 A facility may receive children, who are formally relinquished to the agency for adoption by biological parents due to various reasons.
 The adoption agency (usually the public agencies) also receives children through court orders where the parental rights of the biological parents have been terminated by a court ruling.

-Adoption agencies are required to strictly adhere to licensing and procedural standards.
+They are required to strictly adhere to licensing and procedural standards.
 Hence they provide the greatest assurance of monitoring and overview of the entire process.
-Hence, though agency adoptions take longer (than independent adoptions), several adoptive parents prefer this method of adoption.
+Though going through an agency adoption may take longer than an independent adoption, adoptive parents may prefer this method.

-We at McIlveen Family Law Firm have helped numerous clients expend their families and enrich their lives though agency adoption.
-We can take care of the legal formalities associated with the adoption, so that you remain stress-free throughout the process.
+We at McIlveen Family Law Firm have helped numerous clients expand their families through adoption.
+We can take care of the legal formalities associated with the adoption so that you remain stress-free throughout the process.